 And since cacti are extremely hardy plants, they do not immediately show that they hardly endure such conditions.

-In other words, satisfactory cultivation of cacti in these small, potted plants for sale in the long term is impossible.
-At the gardeners cacti also do not grow in these pots.
-Very often they are grown on large beds in soil greenhouses and transplanted into mini-pots only for sale, or small clay pots with plants planted in them are buried in large table boxes with peat or beds in optimally adjusted climatic conditions of the greenhouse, that is, they have a greater living space with even climatic conditions.
+In other words, satisfactory cultivation of cacti in these small potted plants for sale in the long term is not possible.
+In gardeners, cacti also do not grow in these pots.
+Very often they are grown in large beds in soil greenhouses and transplanted into mini-pots only for sale, or small clay pots with plants planted in them are buried in large table boxes with peat or beds in optimally adjusted climatic conditions of the greenhouse, that is, they have a greater living space with even climatic conditions.
 Therefore, we choose more suitable containers for growing succulents.

 In what size pot to plant a cactus for active growth

-The size of the pot for cacti is a priority, so after buying new cacti an amateur-cacti grower most often needs to immediately transplant plants from small pots to more spacious dishes that are suitable for their further cultivation.
-When asked what size the pot should be, there is no definite answer.
-What kind of pot plant a cactus, solves each florist individually depending on the choice of pots.
+The size of the pot for cacti is a priority, so after buying new cacti an amateur-cacti grower most often needs to immediately transplant plants from small pots into a larger dish, which is suitable for their further cultivation.
+To the question of what size the pot should be, a definite answer does not exist.
+Each flower grower individually decides which plant to plant the cactus in, depending on the choice of pots.

 A new pot should provide the plant with the possibility of normal active growth and development within one to two years, and an earthen ball in it should be completely riddled with roots after a certain time.